innocentmayemuhavi/Kelick-Front-End/backend/README.md

 ## Setup and Integration Strategy

-To successfully integrate an Express backend with a Next.js frontend and connect to the IRAS Portal, we need to map out the necessary steps and integration strategy.
-Below are the detailed steps and deliverables expected:
+Bellow are the steps to initialize and intergrate back end with front end

 ### 1. API Integration Strategy